hakjoooh/CompilerProject2015/README.md

     $ ./run test/t0.s

 If everything is properly done, you will get the following output:
-(It shows the source program, the execution result of the source program by the S interpreter, the translated T program, and the execution result of the translated program by the T interpreter.
+- It shows the source program,
+- the output of the source program by the S interpreter,
+- the translated T program,
+- the output of the translated program by the T interpreter,
+- the optimized T program, and
+- the output of the optimized program by the T interpreter.
-The results from the S and T interpreters must be equivalent.)
+The correctness criteria of the compiler is that all the outputs from the S and T interpreters must be equivalent.

     == source program ==
     {